SBG-Systems/PX4-Autopilot/docs/en/sensor/inertial_navigation_systems.md

 Systems that can be used in this way include:

+INS systems that can be used as a replacement for EKF2 in PX4:

+- [SBG Systems](../sensor/sbgecom.md): IMU/AHRS, GNSS/INS, Dual GNSS/INS systems that can be used as an external INS or as a source of raw sensor data.
 - [VectorNav](../sensor/vectornav.md): IMU/AHRS, GNSS/INS, Dual GNSS/INS systems that can be used as an external INS or as a source of raw sensor data.

 ## Glossary